-Sonia is a field archaeologist and an Associate Professor at Stony Brook University in the USA.
-Since Sonia received her PhD in Archaeology from the University of Paris X, she has held research positions at the National Museums of Kenya, Stanford University, and has worked for 4 years as a tenured Research Scientist (currently on mobility) at the Laboratoire de Préhistoire et Technologie (UMR 7055) of the Centre National de la Recherche Scientifique (CNRS); the largest governmental research organization in France and the largest science agency in Europe.
-She has conducted fieldwork and specialist lithic analysis for over 20 years, in France, Syria, Djibouti, Ethiopia, and Kenya.
+Sonia is a field archaeologist and researcher at the Centre National de la Recherche Scientifique (CNRS) based at the Laboratoire TRACES (UMR 5608) in Toulouse, France.
+The CNRS is the largest governmental research organization in France and the largest science agency in Europe.
+Since Sonia received her PhD in Archaeology from the University of Paris X, she has held research positions at the National Museums of Kenya, Stanford University, and worked for 10 years as a Associate Professor at Stony Brook University, USA.
+She has conducted fieldwork and specialist lithic analysis for over 25 years, in France, Syria, Djibouti, Ethiopia, and Kenya.
 She became a member of the WTAP in 1998 and has been Director of the project since 2012.

 Sonia’s primary research interests revolve around the central theme of how, when and why stone tool making and use originated among hominins in the African Early Stone Age – now known to extend as far back as 3.3 million years ago, and possibly beyond.
 She specialises in the technological analysis of stone tools using the chaîne opératoire approach, to understand the spatial and temporal processes involved in the acquisition, elaboration, utilisation and discard of artefacts.
 This approach to lithic analysis was developed in France as a way to assess the level of cognitive development of our ancestors.